Abreu hits 3 HRs, 5 in 2 days; Chisox top Cubs, 7th W in row

 Gio González (1-1) tossed 3 2/3 innings of scoreless relief to get the win.
 He allowed just one hit while walking three and striking out two.

-White Sox starter Reynaldo López allowed two runs on one hit in 3 1/3 innings, striking out four and walking two while throwing 50 pitches.
-The right-hander, who was activated from the 10-day Injured List before the game, lasted just two-thirds of an inning before leaving his start on July 26 with shoulder soreness.
+White Sox starter Reynaldo López allowed two runs and one hit in 3 1/3 innings, striking out four and walking two while throwing 50 pitches.
+The right-hander, activated from the 10-day injured list before the game, lasted just two-thirds of an inning before leaving his start on July 26 with shoulder soreness.

-Cubs starter Kyle Hendricks (3-3) allowed three runs on seven hits in 5 1/3 innings.
+Cubs starter Kyle Hendricks (3-3) permitted three runs and seven hits in 5 1/3 innings.
 The right-hander was 8-2 with a 1.96 ERA in his previous 16 starts at Wrigley Field.

-The White Sox jumped out to a 2-0 lead in the second on line-drive homer to center by Robert, who also hit a two-run shot in the second on Friday.
+The White Sox jumped out to a 2-0 lead in the second on a line-drive homer to center by Robert, who also hit a two-run shot in the second on Friday.

-Victor Caratini’s two-run double in the bottom half of the inning tied it.
+Victor Caratini’s two-run double in the bottom half tied it.

 Abreu’s solo shot to right in the sixth put the White Sox on top 3-2.
-He hit a two-run homer in the eighth on an 0-2 pitch from Rowan Wick — made it 5-2.
+He hit a two-run homer in the eighth on an 0-2 pitch from Rowan Wick to make it 5-2.

 Grandal and Abreu made it 7-3 with back-to-back solo homers off Duane Underwood Jr. in the ninth.